DSAnup/sphpaddressbook/README.md

 ## Note

+* Follow the commit section step by step for work flow.
 * To access a script you must be sign in
 * Email : Administrator@System.Dom
 * Password : password
+* Check comments inside script for better understand of Entity Management.
 * Framework is Case Sensitive.
 * It's better to use CamelCase in Table Field name.
 You can check the format in 'contact.sql'.
 * When you run a script it's generate sql file for particular entity automaticaly under database folder.